Quansight-Labs/conda-metadata-app/docs/configuration.md

 ## Configuring Channels

 Channels are package hosts available for browsing via the application.
-Every channel is added under the `[channels]` section and have their unique subsections, defined as `[channels.<channel_name>]`, where `<channel_name>` is a custom name that you provide, which will appear in the app and act as the identifier for that channel.
+Every channel is added under the `[channels]` section and has its unique subsection, defined as `[channels.<channel_name>]`, where `<channel_name>` is a custom name that you provide, which will appear in the app and act as the identifier for that channel.

 ```toml
 [channels.conda-forge]